defenseunicorns/leapfrogai/adr/0007-rag-eval-framework.md

   The next steps for the execution and delivery of evals will likely be the following:
   - Using the `leapfrogai_evals` module, evaluations will be run at a regular cadence in a Github workflow so that we have a standardized way of running evaluations that we can compare against.
-  - These evaluation results will be stored as artifacts in Github so that peformance can be tracked over time across version releases.
+  - These evaluation results will be stored as artifacts in GitHub so that performance can be tracked over time across version releases.

 </details>